synshop/rtfm/docs/Equipment/Danger Room/Wood Lathe.md

 </div>
 -->

+The Spindlemaster is a hybrid tool that aims to combine the functions of a skew, spingle gouge, and a beading tool.
+The unique shape is intended to help prevent catches that a user might experience with a skew.
+To use this tool, present the tool to the wood with the bevel first and then gradually raise the tool handle until the cutting edge engages with the wood.
+Keep the tool rotating and arcing smoothly to maintain a consistent cut.
+While getting to know this tool you should first take light cuts before to get a feel for how the tool behaves.

 ##### Tutorials
 - [A video guide to the Robert Sorby Spindlemaster](https://youtu.be/EVZUAsI7rx0?si=rss_dV0SuoPzikkJ)
 - [The Robert Sorby Spindlemaster - An easy to use alternative for the regular skew chisel](https://youtu.be/0Xd1rd_DGR0?si=XkeDza6JdUwK7_We)